sovity/edc-ce/docs/Backend/Management-API/httpdata-pull-parameterized.md

 ##### Parameterized Example

-If requesting dataset `1` from the Provider in the example at the top, the final request will be plus additional authorization headers (information obtained from the EDR):
+As the information is obtained from the contents of the EDR, if requesting dataset `1` from the Provider as in the example at the top, the final request would be:

 `GET https://example.com/dataset/1`
+-  plus additional authorization headers as specified in the EDR